zainimran/Capstone-MISP-Module/README.md

 ```

-- Demonstration of expansion of scraped-websites folder in /Capstone-MISP-Module/output/ (compare to Section 1):
+- Demonstration of expansion of scraped-websites folder in /Capstone-MISP-Module/output/ (compare to Section 1).
+We can observe we have information of several other reputable websites such as McAfee:

 <div align="center"><img alt="First pass OCR transcription" width="600px" src="images/outputfolderexpanded.png"></div>